bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 49°
+- 51°
-- clear sky
+- overcast clouds
-- 90% humidity
+- 69% humidity
-- 5 mph wind
+- 22 mph wind
-- 0.24 inches of precipitation in the past 24 hours
+- 0.23 inches of precipitation in the past 24 hours

 ## Temperature History